dl-solarity/docs/docs/getting-started/guides/libs/data-structures/priority-queue.md

 ## Implementation

 The Priority Queue follows the structure of a complete binary heap that fulfills the property: each node is higher in priority than its children.
-In this setup, the highest priority element is always at the top of the heap.&#x20;
+In this setup, the highest priority element is always at the top of the heap.

 <figure>
     <img src={require("/static/img/docs/priority-queue-diagram.png").default} alt=""/>